tjhickey724/collabCanvasEditor/README.md

 # collabCanvasEditor

-This is a demo of a canvas-based collaborative editor that runs in the browser.
+This is a pre-alpha demo of a canvas-based collaborative editor that runs in the browser.

 ## Install and Run
 You can start up the server by downloading the code and starting it up as usual for Express apps: